CHE72/KPPT-1200-TPASS-Calculator/README.md

 Added:
 Updated:
 Improved: Some paragraph format and English wording in "Readme.md".
-Improved: The input in "Taipei MRT" is changed to a for loop, which effectively reduces resource consumption.
+Improved: The input fuction block in "Taipei MRT" is changed to a "for loop", which effectively reduces resource consumption.
 Improved: Use "Function Prototype Declaration" to place custom functions after the main() function for easy reading and maintenance.
-Fixed: In the result display of "Taipei Metropolitan Area Bus", the total bus fare will be mistakenly planted as the total number of bus rides.
+Fixed: In the result display of "Taipei Metropolitan Area Buses", the total bus fare will be mistakenly planted as the total number of bus rides.

 ## 已知問題 (Known Issues)
 錯誤：